Skip to main content

 3. Personal

-By registering secrets at your organization level, you ensure they are protected against leaks and misuse by individuals or software outside your organization.
+By registering Secrets at the organization level, you protect them against leaks and misuse by people or software outside your organization.

-Follow the steps below to register secrets, ensuring they are used securely by all users in your organization:
+Follow the steps below to register Secrets and ensure secure usage across your organization:

 Prerequisites

-• You must have permission from the Account Holder or Account Manager.
+• You must have Account Holder or Account Manager permission.

 Steps to register a Secret